 In 1997, the Browne Popular Culture Library at Bowling Green State University held one of the first academically oriented conferences on the genre of popular romance fiction.
 Titled “Re-Reading the Romance,” the event included authors and academics from around the country sharing their experiences and love for the genre.
 A follow up conference titled “Romance in the new Millennium” was held in 2000, featuring even more thoughtful looks at romance.

 The conference will be held in two locations over the course of the weekend.
-Most of the sessions will be held in the Jerome Library on the campus of Bowling Green State University, while Saturday afternoon’s events will be held at the Wood County District Public Library in downtown Bowling Green.
-More information about the conference, including registration and logisitical information, can be found at our main website.
+Friday's sessions will be held in the Jerome Library on the campus of Bowling Green State University, while Saturday afternoon’s events will be held at the Wood County District Public Library in downtown Bowling Green.
+More information about the conference, including registration and logistical information, will follow.

 More about the Conference

 Romance fiction is shaped by boundaries and rules- the expectations of tropes and subgenres, the centrality of the love story, the requirement of the happy ending.
 Authors and readers rely on the boundaries of romance to help them write and read, yet also sometimes revel in their subversion.
 Academics use those same boundaries to form their avenues of inquiry into this vast genre.
 Taken together, the boundary lines provide endless points of discussion and controversy for those who produce and consume romance.
 This conference will provide a venue for all of those interested in romance fiction- authors, academics, and readers- to come together and discuss their interactions with the genre’s boundaries.